NVIDIA/TensorRT-LLM/examples/cpp/executor/README.md

 # Executor API examples

-This directory contains two examples that demonstrate how to use the `Executor` API.
+This directory contains three examples that demonstrate how to use the `Executor` API.
 The first example defined in `executorExampleBasic.cpp` shows how you can generate output tokens for a single prompt in only a few lines of code.
 The second example defined in `executorExampleAdvanced.cpp` supports more options such as providing an arbitrary number of input requests with arbitrary tokens per request and running in streaming mode.
+The third example defined in `executorExampleLogitsProcessor.cpp` shows how to use `LogitsPostProcessor` to control output tokens.

 ## Building the examples